Lintik/CodeFights-Databases/Always Leave the Table in Order/mostExpensive/README.md

 The list of expenses is stored in a table **Products** which has the following columns:

-* **id**: unique product id;
+* `id`: unique product id;
-* **name**: the unique name of the product;
+* `name`: the unique name of the product;
-* **price**: the price for one item;
+* `price`: the price for one item;
-* **quantity**: the number of items bought.
+* `quantity`: the number of items bought.

-The resulting table should contain one row with a single column: the product with the lexicographically smallest name on which Mr. Cash spent the largest amount of money.
+The resulting table should contain one row with a single column: the product with the _lexicographically smallest_ name on which Mr. Cash spent the largest amount of money.

-The total amount of money spent on a product is calculated as price * quantity.
+The total amount of money spent on a product is calculated as `price` * `quantity`.

 **Example**